-I turned around to find my best friend Isabelle running towards me.
-Isabelle's black hair was flying loosely behind her as she ran.
-I was amazed that she didn't fall in those six inch high heel boots.
+I turned around to find my best friend Isabelle running towards me, her black hair flying loosely behind her as she ran.
+I was amazed that she didn't fall in those black, six inch high heel boots.

 "Hey, Izzy," I greeted her as she stopped in front of me, straightening her black dress that barely reached mid-thigh.
 "What's up?"

 When Isabelle and I first met, we didn't get along.
 It wasn't until a few months later that I realized it was just because she didn't get along with most people.
 One day she found me sitting alone on the school steps after a particularly bad day.
 Some how she managed to cheer me up, and we've been best friends since.

 "Did you hear the news?"
 Isabelle asked, breathless.
 She had a huge smile on her face, and I noticed a group of boys passing by glance at her.
 Isabelle was the kind of beautiful that was almost unapproachable, like most boys knew they didn't stand a chance, so they looked from a distance.

 "What news?"
 I questioned, turning back to my locker to shove my Algebra book into it.

 "Mr. Hacker put up the sing-up sheet for our next school play!" she exclaimed.
 I slammed my locker closed and we both took off running to the Director's room.
 When we turned the corner, there was a small crowd of people signing up on the white sheet outside Mr. Hacker's door.

 I pushed my way through the crowd, getting a few complaints from my classmates, before I was standing in front of the sheet that said "Spring Play Sing-up Sheet".
 I took out a pen from my pocket and signed my name on one of the lines.
 I capped the pen and smiled at the sheet.